league-of-legends-devs/league-tooltips/README.md

 ### Release :
 - [ ] Refractor
 - [ ] Add the champion spells
+- [ ] Use the `debug` npm module
+- [ ] Move the tooltip bottom left corner to the mouse cursor when the mouse is near the viewport bottom (instead of top left corner)
+- [ ] Cache the retrieved Riot datas on server side
+- [ ] Champion passives
+- [ ] Allow to choice between setting the data id or the data key in `data-*`
 - [ ] Add the mouseover listener to the newly created tooltips in the DOM
+- [ ] Make the API return the proper HTTP error code (usually always 200)

 ### Ideas :
+- [ ] Serve the templates in `league-tooltips.min.js` as lodash template in order to prevent direct templates requests to the server
 - [ ] Use Webpack and CSS modulees
 - [ ] Champion.GG integration ?
 - [ ] Maybe serve the rendered tooltip.html file with express ? => { renderServerSide : true } ?